Common name: Coconut rhinoceros beetle

 - Palm plants.

 - Established on Oahu.
 Populations are generally around Pearl Harbor and central Oahu.
 Detected on Kauai May 2023.

 - Highest risk from Guam, adult beetles can travel in wheel wells of planes.

-- Throughout Asia and western Pacific.
-Philippines, Indonesia, Japan, Samoa, Tonga.
-Africa and Middle East.
+- Throughout Asia and Western Pacific.
+Philippines, Indonesia, Japan, Samoa, and Tonga.
+Africa and the Middle East.

 Best Management Practices